Home

 Assembly and facilities

-Registration, enquiries and download will be in the corner of the Meadow close to the visitor centre.
+Registration, enquiries and download will be in the Meadow (north of the car park), and close to the visitor centre.

-Public toilets are available at the visitor centre.
+Public toilets are available inside the visitor centre.

 The Tree Tops Cafe in the visitor centre will welcome your custom.
 Please change your shoes if necessary.